reciprocalreviews/reciprocalapp/DESIGN.md

 **FUNCTIONALITY**.
 The source page should allow for:

-- Display name, description, and URL to the source's website.
+- [ ] Display name, description, and URL to the source's website.
-- Editor-only functionality to modify the source name, description
+- [ ] Editor-only functionality to modify the source name, description
-- Editor-only functionality to modify submission costs in tokens, reviewing compensation in tokens.
+- [ ] Editor-only functionality to modify submission costs in tokens, reviewing compensation in tokens.
+- [ ] Minter-only functionality to create new tokens within the source's currency, to address token scarcity in the community.

 The editor functionality should be as streamlined as possible for data entry, as well as prioritize error prevention.